-Should activities cease during a grant, career award or training award funding period, the funding holder must immediately notify the Fonds concerned via email.
+Should activities cease during a grant or excellence award funding period, the funding holder must immediately notify the Fonds concerned via email.
 The reasons for termination must be indicated and will be analyzed by the Fonds.
 Failure to promptly notify the Fonds may result in ineligibility to apply for future funding, and the Fonds may require repayment of amounts already paid.